tomek-he-him/tidy-type/Readme.md

 * drop caps (coming soon)
 * rules and borders (coming soon)

+✓ Just works.
-✓ Works out of the box.
+ Out of the box.
 With any font, any layout, any stylesheet, and any framework.

 ✓ Tweakable.
  If you're pedantic like me, you can fine-tune every single aspect of it.

 Online *typesetting*?
 ---------------------

 In its original sense, typesetting is the art of arranging cast metal sorts (characters) and slugs (spaces) into lines.
-These lines would then be clustered together into a forme and transfer ink onto a page.

-A typesetter had an eye for proportion, excellent manual skills, and lots of patience.
+These lines would then be clustered together into a forme to transfer ink onto a page.
+A typesetter needed an eye for proportion, excellent manual skills, and lots of patience.

 Today typesetting is almost always done digitally, with very powerful tools like Adobe InDesign.

-CSS has never had any typesetting tools.
+But CSS has never had any typesetting tools.
 So getting it right has meant a lot of manual labour – much like in the old times.
 [This article by Espen Brunborg][1] should give you an idea.

 [1]: http://www.smashingmagazine.com/2012/12/17/css-baseline-the-good-the-bad-and-the-ugly/  "CSS Baseline: The Good, The Bad And The Ugly"